DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Revision-List.md

 If you have several sheets, this tool makes editing much easier.
 Export an Excel file, edit it as you want, then import it into SheetGen and update the revisions.

-1. Export the Excel file from Revision List.
+1. Export the Review list Excel file.

 ![SheetGen export excel file from revisions](../../assets\images\SheetGen\SG-Rl-ExportExcel.png)

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-2. Import Excel file to update the sheet list and view the result.
+2. Import an Excel file to update the list of sheets and view the result.

 ![SheetGen import excel file](../../assets\images\SheetGen\SG-Rl-ImportExcel.gif)